 Explore the Bodrum Peninsula

 The Yalikavak-Bodrum peninsula and its beauty have much to offer; you can discover the charming cozy towns of Gundogan, Golturkbuku, Turgutreis, Ortakent and Gumusluk.
 Visit one of the posh beach clubs or indulge yourself in the forever blue of the immaculate beaches.
 Try a visit to the abundant amount of Historical Sights or enjoy the local Yalikavak Market on Thursdays.
-Don’t miss the opportunity to relax with a traditional Turkish bath, (Hamam) or if you wish to indulge yourself to the sun, the daily boat tours are always a favourite.
+Don’t miss the opportunity to relax with a traditional Turkish bath, (Hamam) or if you wish to indulge yourself to the sun, the daily boat tours with kayak are always a favourite.

 For a memorable local experience of infinite things to do in Yalikavak-Bodrum and beyond, our staff would be thrilled to assist you in choosing and arranging what to do and where to go in Yalikavak, Bodrum or simply in the Southern Aegean.
 Just contact us to start your cultural adventure in Yalikavak-Bodrum, Turkey.